Location: Li-han Studio

 Fold the fabric (cotton, linen, natural fiber fabric) into a square piece and bind it with wooden stick and thread or rubber band.
 Dip it into Indigo bath for 3 min.
 Open up each fold in the bath so the indigo liquid goes into the details of the fabric folds.

-After the 3 minutes, take out the fabric from Indigo bath and open every folds to air them.
+After the 3 minutes, take out the fabric from Indigo bath and open every fold to air them.
 When the indigo dye is exposed to air (oxygen) it turns its color from yellow to blue.

 Repeat this process for 5 times.
 In professional dying, they will repeat this for 15 times.